Mark Dymond

 Mark Dymond (born 1974, Wimbledon, London) is an English actor of Irish descent.
 In addition to appearances in films, he is known as Dr. Lorcan O'Brien, a major character in the 2007–2009 seasons of the TV drama series The Clinic, among other TV shows.
 He married actress Jo Bourne-Taylor in 2004.

-In 2002 he played the minor role of Van Bierk in the James Bond film Die Another Day.
+In 2002, he played the minor role of Van Bierk in the James Bond film Die Another Day.

-Dymond has an occasional recurring role in the television comedy series Mrs. Brown's Boys as Mick O'Leary, the on-off boyfriend of Cathy Brown.
+Dymond has a recurring role in the television comedy series Mrs. Brown's Boys as Mick O'Leary, the on-off boyfriend of Cathy Brown.

+He starred as Peter in acclaimed football comedy The Bromley Boys, and was the lead in edgy Arthouse hit Untitled: a film - a high concept single location drama.
+He won and was nominated for several awards for his role as titular character Kurt Lovell - including Best Actor.

+Outside of acting, Mark is also a film and commercial director, writing and directing award winning short films, and commercials.

+He is currently co-founder and Creative Director of Creative Production Company Jam Pictures alongside his business partner and Director of Photography Joel Anderson.

+He has made work for countless companies in his career to date, including Disney, Samsung, Ryobi, Decathlon, Mastercard, Balmain, Joules, Neutrogena, Tourism Australia, Hilton Hotels, Visa, Holland and Barrett, Phillips, Thorntons, Monopoly, NERF, My Little Pony, Play-doh, AEG, Barry M, John Lewis, Lynx Golf, Cisco, BT, The Telegraph, Actimel, HP, among many others.